edverma/git-smart-squash/README.md

 3. **Global user config** (`~/.git-smart-squash.yml` or `~/.config/git-smart-squash/config.yml`)
 4. **Default settings**

+### Automatic Configuration

+A default global configuration file is automatically created at `~/.git-smart-squash.yml` when you first run the tool.
+This provides sensible defaults that work out of the box.

 ### Local Configuration

 Create a `.git-smart-squash.yml` file in your repository for project-specific settings: